 This is a great spot for a mini science lesson.
 How these tiny ice crystals from such amazing shapes is totally worth a few minutes of investigation.
 The Story of Snow: The Science of Winter’s Wonder is a beautifully illustrated children’s book that walks your kiddos through how snowflakes form and talks about shapes commonly seen in snowflakes.
 These illustrations will give them some great inspiration for their own drawings!

 Grab a piece of black construction paper and head outside on a snowy day.
-Bonus points of you have a handheld microscope to really check out all those tiny shapes.
+Bonus points of you have a handheld magnifying glass to really check out all those tiny shapes.
 (My kids have one of these chunky ones that my kids have used for years!)
 This is such an easy, no prep activity and kids think those shapes they catch are like magic.

 Watch this snowflake drawing tutorial below for a first hand look….